MuyaoWang/OnePlusTwo-BigData/README.md

 # OnePlusTwo-BigData
-CS-GY 6513 Big Data 2019 Fall Section B Course Project
+This is the repository for CS-GY 6513 Big Data 2019 Fall Section B Course Project.